 We have worked with OUSD legal to clarify what activities are legal on school sites.
-Here is our quick interpretation of the guidance provided, but we encourage everyone to review the official guidelines prior to engaging in activities at the school site:
+Here is our quick interpretation of the guidance provided, but we encourage everyone to review the prior to engaging in activities at the school site:

 Principals, Teachers and OUSD staff